Loading the player...

 The details will vary from module to module, but a typical set of materials will include:

-All of our modules use a core text which is specially written and this will take you through your self-directed study.
-Exercises, assignments and other activities, such as self-assessment questions, film clips and animations are included to help you with learning.
+- A study guide: Either a core text or a short presentation to guide you through the topic and weekly readings, exercises, assignments and other activities, such as self-assessment questions, film clips and animations are included to help you with learning.

-These are included where appropriate, and include items such as computer software.
+- Supplementary study materials: These are included where appropriate, and include items such as SPSS package software for research purposes.

 You can begin your studies in April or October.
 MSc students take one module and one dissertation per study session.
 PGDip and PGCert students take one module per study session.
 Study sessions are 16 weeks in duration.

-- Reading the unit materials and key readings on each of the 15 topics covered in the unit
+- Reading the unit materials and key readings on each of the weekly topics covered in the unit

-- Preparing for and submitting the written assignment, worth 80% of the module mark
+- Preparing for and submitting the written assignments

 - Contributing to online discussion and activities.